Endo International (NASDAQ:ENDP) Shares Gap Down to $4.98

 Shares of Endo International PLC (NASDAQ:ENDP) (TSE:ENL) gapped down prior to trading on Monday .
 The stock had previously closed at $4.98, but opened at $4.66.
 Endo International shares last traded at $5.30, with a volume of 74,498 shares traded.

 A number of research analysts have recently commented on the company.
+ValuEngine cut Endo International from a “hold” rating to a “sell” rating in a research report on Monday, September 21st.
 BidaskClub raised Endo International from a “hold” rating to a “buy” rating in a research report on Friday, October 9th.
-SunTrust Banks reaffirmed a “buy” rating on shares of Endo International in a research report on Wednesday, July 8th.
+Piper Sandler upped their price target on Endo International from $5.00 to $6.00 and gave the company an “overweight” rating in a research report on Friday, October 9th.
 Goldman Sachs Group assumed coverage on Endo International in a research report on Monday, July 27th.
 They set a “sell” rating and a $3.00 price target on the stock.
-ValuEngine cut Endo International from a “hold” rating to a “sell” rating in a research report on Monday, September 21st.
-Finally, Piper Sandler increased their price objective on Endo International from $5.00 to $6.00 and gave the stock an “overweight” rating in a report on Friday, October 9th.
-Three equities research analysts have rated the stock with a sell rating, one has assigned a hold rating and five have issued a buy rating to the company.
+Finally, SunTrust Banks reaffirmed a “buy” rating on shares of Endo International in a research report on Wednesday, July 8th.
+Three equities research analysts have rated the stock with a sell rating, one has assigned a hold rating and five have assigned a buy rating to the company’s stock.
 The stock presently has an average rating of “Hold” and a consensus target price of $5.33.

 A number of hedge funds and other institutional investors have recently made changes to their positions in ENDP.
 Hayden Royal LLC bought a new position in Endo International in the 1st quarter worth about $54,000.
 Marshall Wace North America L.P. bought a new position in shares of Endo International during the 2nd quarter valued at about $63,000.
 Cim Investment Mangement Inc. increased its position in shares of Endo International by 20.4% during the 2nd quarter.
 Cim Investment Mangement Inc. now owns 20,558 shares of the company’s stock valued at $71,000 after purchasing an additional 3,490 shares during the last quarter.
 LSV Asset Management bought a new position in shares of Endo International during the 2nd quarter valued at about $76,000.
 Finally, Handelsbanken Fonder AB bought a new position in shares of Endo International during the 2nd quarter valued at about $123,000.
 Institutional investors and hedge funds own 80.21% of the company’s stock.